appujet/lavamusic/README.md

 ```bash
 npm start
 ```
+If you using Windows, than start run.bat.
-if your prisma client is not generated then follow the below steps [Prisma Setup](#prisma-setup)
+If your prisma client is not generated then follow the below steps [Prisma Setup](#prisma-setup)

 6. Invite the bot to your server: